openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 ## Wealth
 Rather than tracking every gold piece, credit, or fine art object that you acquire over the course of your adventures, Open Legend uses a simplified wealth system.

-Every character has a Wealth Score, which begins at 2 and can range from 0 to 9, fluctuating up and down as you acquire and spend your riches.
+Every character has a wealth score, which begins at 2 and can range from 0 to 9, fluctuating up and down as you acquire and spend your riches.
 Your wealth score provides a general description of how well-off you are and the typical types of goods and services you can acquire.
-The Wealth Overview table describes the typical lifestyles and available goods for each Wealth Score.
+The Wealth Overview table describes the typical lifestyles and available goods for each wealth score.

 <div class="table-no-body"></div>
 | Wealth Overview |